agrestio/agrest/README.md

 Agrest (formerly "LinkRest") is a flexible model-driven REST data service framework.
 It helps to optimize REST interactions and avoid excessive requests to server when navigating data graphs on the client.
 Visit [our site](http://agrest.io/) for more information.

+_This branch is for Agrest 4.x line of development.
+It provides integration with Cayenne 4.2._

 Quick links:

 * [website](https://agrest.io) | [twitter](https://twitter.com/agrestproject)